davnn/fastpaced-articles/boring-data-versioning/index.md

 The entire engineering effort is deliberately spent on that problem.
 It is written in Rust, with a clear focus on keeping operations blazingly fast: massively parallel hashing, state-aware synchronization that avoids unnecessary rehashing, copy-on-write materialization to avoid copying cached files and many more optimizations.^[See the [Gat repository](https://github.com/getgat-dev/gat) and [performance guide](https://getgat.dev/guides/improving-performance).
 Reflinks require filesystem support and configuration; the default materialization strategy is an independent copy.]

 I am not suggesting replacing an LFS or DVC setup that already works just because another tool is available.
-The difference I am aiming for is a narrower scope solving one problem well such that data versioning in Git becomes less of a chore.
+The difference I am aiming for is solving one problem well such that data versioning in Git becomes less of a chore.